bishabosha/dotty/docs/docs/reference/changed-features/numeric-literals.md

 val y: BigInt = 0x123_abc_789_def_345_678_901
 val z: BigDecimal = 110_222_799_799.99

+val t = 1e-500'fd
+val u = 4000'i16

 (y: BigInt) match {
   case 123_456_789_012_345_678_901 =>
 }
 ```
-The syntax of numeric literals is the same as before, except there are no pre-set limits
-how large they can be.
+The syntax of numeric literals now allows for numeric types that can have unbounded digits.
+Additionally, an alphanumeric identifier can be used as a suffix to a literal to influence how it is typed.

 ### Meaning of Numeric Literals